eguneys/p-editor/README.md

 He used a C++ game framework called [blah](https://github.com/NoelFB/blah) that he wrote himself in about 6 months.
 It supports both OpenGL and DirectX, and works on Windows or SDL supported platforms.

 The game uses a simple Entity Component architecture, a grid based map and colliders, and content like tilesets and animations loaded directly from Aseprite files.
+The "blah" framework uses sprite batching to draw textures, and methods to render primitive graphics for debugging purposes.
+Finally it has helpful vector and matrix classes to help with the math.

 This is a walkthrough of his process in Typescript and WebGL.
 It uses the rewrite of the [blah framework in Typescript](https://github.com/eguneys/blah).

 There is also a [walkthrough of PICO-8 version of Celeste](https://github.com/eguneys/celeste-jumping) written previously.

 Currently Noel streams about his side project that is Megaman inspired metroidvania.
-It features 2D Platforming with slopes, handles collisions with Separating Axis Theorem, a level editor, and enemy behaviour described using coroutines.
+It features 2D Platforming with slopes, handles collisions with Separating Axis Theorem, smooth room transitions like in Celeste, a level editor, and enemy behaviour described using coroutines.
 These will be the topic of our next post.

 Finally the internals of the rewrite of "blah" game framework in Typescript will also be discussed last.